matsselen/pyolab/README.md

 * __pyolabGlobals.py__
 Global structures and variables used to expose IOLab data and controls to the user.
 * __analClass.py__
-Used to separate the user code from the analysis code (basically a call-back structore).
+Used to separate the user code from the analysis code (basically a naive callback structure).

 ## pyserial